knpuniversity/symfony4/knpu/ep3b-doctrine-relations/relationship-types.md

 ```

 ***TIP
-If you get an error like "Syntax error or access violation: 1071 Specified key was too long;..."
+If you get an error like:

+> Syntax error or access violation: 1071 Specified key was too long...

 No worries!
-Just open your Entity and modify `@Column` annotation, above the `$slug` property,
+Just open your entity and modify `@Column` annotation,
-set `length=180`.
-Remove the migration and re-run the last 2 commands.
-Or update MySQL to version 5.7
+above the `$slug` property, set `length=180`.
+Remove the migration
+and re-run the last 2 commands.
+Or update MySQL to version 5.7 or higher.
 ***

 Now that the entity & database are setup, we need some dummy data!
 Run: